mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

 -------------

 Let us test the *Prepare* class to make sure that it does what is expected.
-This initiates a system with 2 atoms of type 1, and 3 atoms of type 2:
+Just like in the previous example, let us initiates a system with 2 atoms of type 1, and 3 atoms of type 2:

-.. label:: start_test_Prepare_class
+.. label:: start_test_2a_class

 .. code-block:: python